Jen0821/Parallel-GameOfLife/README.md

 ## 🚀 Running and Testing

-To run the implementation and tests (as suggested in the coursework):
+To run the implementation and tests:

 ```bash
 # Run the program with SDL visualization (Step 6)